betula/node-shared/README.md

   // ...
 }

-// or using @inject decorator with inject to `this`
+// or using @inject decorator with injecting into `this`
 @inject({
   db: Db,
   server: Server,